 How much do replacement windows cost?
 This is one of the most frequently asked questions in the industry, yet one of the most difficult to answer.
 The truth is that there isn’t a straightforward answer in terms of how much you’ll pay for a window, and the price tag varies from company to company.

-Before you contact a window company for your free quote, it helps to understand the variables that influence price.
+Before you contact a window company for your quote, it helps to understand the variables that influence price.
 A quote is not your final bill, and the overall cost can change if complications or unforeseen events arise.

 So, what exactly are the factors that influence the cost of a replacement window, anyway?

 Perhaps one of the biggest influencers of the price of a replacement window is quality.
 All replacement windows are not created equal, and quality ultimately reflects on the price.

 In fact, quality is one of the biggest reasons you’ll find such large price variations between replacement windows.
 According to Angie’s List, the cost of windows varies between $175 to $1,200 per window---and this doesn’t always include installation.

 If you’re scratching your head over how a single window can differ so much in terms of cost, there are several indicators that impact quality such as:

 Generally, higher quality windows are going to cost more than low-end windows.
 It’s sort of the same as buying a Ferrari vs. a Ford.
 You can’t expect to buy a luxury, high-performance sports car at the same price as an everyday vehicle.

 Frame material is one of the primary indicators for window pricing.
 The two most popular frame material options for residential windows are vinyl and wood.

 When comparing the two materials in terms of quality, vinyl and wood are about the same.
 This is assuming that you’re choosing a high-quality frame.